 2. Push the pad marked “START” on the keyboard and then use the keyboard to enter particulars relating to the analysis.

-3. Connect a mouthpiece to the sampling hose.
+3. After the words “PLEASE BLOW” appear on the display panel connect a mouthpiece to the sampling hose.

-4. After the words “PLEASE BLOW” appear on the display panel direct the person whose breath is to be analysed to provide a sample of the person’s breath into the equipment.
+4. Direct the person whose breath is to be analysed to provide a sample of the person’s breath into the equipment.

 5. If the expression “TEST REPEAT Y/N” appears on the display panel indicating that a sample of breath has not been provided as required then —